Skip to Main Content

 LANDMARKS OF RECORDED PIANISM

-Two volumes have been released to date, each containing two CDs: Marston 52073 and 52075.
+Three volumes have been released to date, each containing two CDs: MARSTON 52073, 52075, and 52076.
 Curated by Gregor Benko and Ward Marston, each is a highly miscellaneous collection that focuses on material of exceptional rarity as well as great historical interest.
 In the first volume we are given such items as the only recorded example of Josef Labor's playing (in a movement from Beethoven's Op.10/3), a live Rachmaninoff Concerto No.2 with Leff Pouishnoff, five hitherto unknown private recordings by Dinu Lipatti, Abram Chasins in an unreleased 1931 performance of Mendelssohn's Variations Serieuses, and several unique Horowitz items.
 Volume Two (a March 2020 release) contains Rosenthal's spectacular Liszt Hungarian Rhapsody No.2 that differs radically from his official recording, the complete 78rpm discs of Federico Mompou, a live Tchaikovsky Concerto No.1 with Mark Hambourg in 1955, and most notably, Ignaz Friedman in a 1933 broadcast from Tokyo in works of Chopin and Mendelssohn.
-A third volume is in the planning stage.
-All are essential for serious collectors of piano material.
+The third volume, a 2024 release, includes the single 78 recorded by Nathaniel Dett, the four rare HMV solo discs by Elsie Hall, the few surviving samples of the playing of Katherine Goodson, Adelina de Lara as soloist in Schumann's Concerto, and a live 1936 Chopin F Minor Concerto with Jan Smeterlin.
+All "Landmarks" releases are essential for serious collectors of piano material.

 A-Z of PIANISTS (Naxos 8.558107/10)